bloominstituteoftechnology/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  Tokens are used to provide proof that a user has been authenticated.
+For example: Applications can use a 'JSON Web Token' as proof that the user has access to certain parts of an app.

 - [ ] What steps can you take in your web apps to keep your data secure?
+ One can use protected routes that will not allow a user access to data without correct authentication.

 - [ ] Describe how web servers work.
+A series of computers that store data that are connected to the web that also contain software to 'serve' web pages that retrive the data based on a user's request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Methods that one can use are: .post, .get, .put and .delete.

 ## Project Set Up